wussh/hospital-management-system-api/README.md

 - `DELETE /users/:userID/avatar`: Delete user avatar (requires JWT token).
 - `GET /users/:userID`: Get user by ID (requires JWT token).
 - `GET /users/current`: Get currently authenticated user (requires JWT token).

+## Continuous Integration and Continuous Deployment (CI/CD) with GitHub Actions

+The repository includes CI/CD workflows using GitHub Actions.
+Below are the workflows defined:

+### CI Test (ci-test.yml)

+This workflow runs tests on push or pull requests made to the main branch.
+It ensures the code quality and functionality are maintained.

+### Deploy to AWS (deploy-aws.yml)

+This workflow triggers on push events to the main branch.
+It deploys the application to an AWS EC2 instance using SSH.
+You need to provide the necessary secrets for SSH authentication and server details.